hitchdev/hitchstory/docs/approach/bdd.md

 ---
 title: Can I do BDD with hitchstory?
+How do I do BDD with hitchstory?
 ---

+Short answer: yes, but you can also do BDD with a pencil and a napkin.

 The time when it was most useful as a "BDD tool" was when I was working with an extremely technical product manager who was proposing behavior in a command line tool he wanted.